Offline Root CA

 Offline Root Certificate Authority

+The Offline Root serves as the trusted anchor for the entire system.
+The Offline Root CA is the foundation of the entire PKI infrastructure and as such, the consequences of a compromised root CA is astronomical.
 The security and integrity of this system is commonly ensured by keeping the unit in an offline state with no network connectivity.
 When the KMES Series 3 is used as an offline root, it is only brought online to complete very infrequent, and very specific tasks, such as signing an intermediate CA or issuing CA. In the interim, the device is powered-off, and stored in a secured, access-controlled environment.

 Issuing Certificate Authority